Opioid Treatment Center

 Opiates are natural derivatives of the Opium plant, including morphine, codeine, heroin, fentanyl, methadone, oxycodone, and hydrocodone.
 Opioids change the way the brain responds to pain stimuli and can also produce a “high” feeling by disrupting the reward and pleasure centers in the brain by releasing huge amounts of Dopamine into the receptor cells.
 The central nervous system, which includes the brain, cardiovascular and respiratory systems, has opioid receptors that receive opioid drugs, and these drugs, like heroin (a derivative of morphine), oxycodone, pain-killers, and methadone bring many physical and emotional effects.
 Respiration, heart rate, blood pressure, and body temperature are lowered while pleasant, high feelings are increased.

 Over time, however, as the body and brain become addicted, achieving the high feelings takes much more of the drug, and the pleasure drops until patients are simply using to avoid the pain of detoxing, and the effects of detoxing are more painful and protracted.
 The effect on the brain at this point is significant, and it can take up to 2-3 years for it to produce normal amounts of Dopamine without intervention to heal the brain.
-At Corner Canyon we use different modalities to accelerate this process, including a carefully designed diet that creates a healthy stomach biome, which produces normal amounts of Dopamine, exercise to stimulate blood flow and growth of brain cells, and Vitanya (link to page), which works to improve the flow of neurotransmitters through the brain cells and allows the brain to heal itself.
+At Corner Canyon we use different modalities to accelerate this process, including a carefully designed diet that creates a healthy stomach biome, which produces normal amounts of Dopamine.
+We use exercise to stimulate blood flow and growth of brain cells, and Neuro Enhancement, which works to improve the flow of neurotransmitters through the brain cells and allows the brain to heal itself.

 Opioid Withdrawal Symptoms